- Wine tasting

 Explore the picturesque Marne Valley

-Discover river cruising with a difference… This holiday offers a five day-cruise on the backwaters of France, while staying seven nights in a welcoming hotel.
+Discover river cruising with a difference… This holiday offers a five day-cruise on the backwaters of France, while staying six nights in a welcoming hotel.
 After breakfast at your hotel, make yourself at home on the award-winning day-cruiser ‘Natalia’ and admire the passing scenery as you cruise various stretches of the River Marne and the intricate canals which connect the champagne centres of Reims and Epernay.
 A light lunch of local specialities will be delivered to the ship each day to enjoy with included drinks as you cruise.
 Our programme of excursions then takes you through delightful rural countryside to the historic attractions that abound in the Marne Valley, before returning to your hotel for dinner each evening.
 Magnifique!

 6 nights in a hotel

 17 meals: 6 breakfasts, 5 light lunches and 6 dinners

 - Return coach travel from Folkestone by Eurotunnel or ferry, and transfers